sigmasaur/AwSW-it/README.md

 * At line 405, 407, 417, 419: Rendered *leg*(*s*) as *paw*(*s*).
 * At line 771: Kept the English name for *Freefall*, for coherence with the other names.
 * At line 883: Enclosed *hawk* in italics tags.
-* At line 1035: Split in multiple parts to fit fewer lines.
+* At line 1035: Split into multiple parts to fit fewer lines.

 ### [`adine4.rpy`](italiantl/adine4.rpy)